latorreandrea/mole-catching/README.md

 So i try to find out how to make a site that:

--Has pattern matching functionality
+- Has pattern matching functionality
--Has limited number of tries before the game is over -Has a score tracking system
+- Has limited number of tries before the game is over
+- Has a score tracking system
--Has the ability to play against the computer
+- Has the ability to play against the computer

 #### User Goals: